Setting up an RUV

 For Other Companies

-In addition to the fees, we will also pass through state regulatory fees called Blue Sky Filing Fees.
+* All RUVs are subject to pass through state regulatory fees called Blue Sky Filing Fees.

 State Regulatory Fees